Guidance for Sponsors and Hosts

 Other ways to help Ukrainians

-If you feel that sponsoring or hosting a guest is not right for you, there are lots of others ways to help Ukrainians by volunteering or supporting your community, or by donating to organisations that are providing support.
+If you feel that sponsoring or hosting a guest is not right for you, there are lots of others ways to help Ukrainians by volunteering or supporting your community, or by donating to organisations like DEC that are providing support.

 Ukraine nationals in the UK already with a visa